-Open system architecture is possible by consistent data management, global standards and uniform interfaces for hardware and software.
+The open system architecture is possible by consistent data management, global standards, and uniform interfaces for hardware and software.
 Integration brings together the virtual and real worlds, spanning product development and production process which increases efficient production in each process step from product design to product planning, engineering, and actual production process including services.

 Totally integrated automation means efficient interoperability of all components.
 This allows for the holistic optimization of the production process which is as follows: